cuza11a2017/Class-11/Advanced/FunctionalAndTemplates.md

 # Programare Functionala si Generica

 > Duplicate code is the root of all evil in software design.
 When a system is littered with many snippets of indentical, or nearly identical code, it is indicative of sloppiness, carelessness, and sheer unprofessionalism.
-It is the guilt-edged responsibility of all software developers to root out and eliminate duplication whenever they find it.
+It is the guilt-edged responsibility of all software developers to root out and eliminate duplication whenever they find it.<br>
 > -- *Uncle Bob*

 ### Ideea este simpla: **NU DA COPY PASTE**